-Despite the fact that everyone has a different approach to the proofreading process, there is always ways to improve your proofreading skills:
+Despite the fact that everyone has a different approach to the proofreading process, there are always ways to improve your proofreading skills:

 - Give yourself a little bit of distance from your text before you begin the process of proofreading.
 Take a break even if it is less than a half-hour so you can return to your text with fresh eyes and a clear mind.

 - Spend time carefully working with the text—errors occur with higher frequency when you’re rushing through your work and the proofreading process.
 Take the time to look closely at each sentence.

 - Rather than working with the text on the computer screen, print it out and read each line at a reduced speed with a pen in hand.

 - Read the text aloud.
 Hearing yourself say every word helps you identify errors you may skip if you read silently.

 - Step into the imaginative shoes of your audience to alter your perspective of the work.
 By reading the text as if you are an audience member, rather than the author, you can approach the text from a learner’s viewpoint to see if the information is being transmitted effectively.

 - Ask friends or family you are comfortable sharing your writing with to look over a hard copy draft so they can catch mistakes that you overlook.